 Summer 2024 in Review

 We are grateful as always to the awesome current Loyola students who provided leadership and mentorship for the program, to our incredible interdisciplinary faculty team, and the coordinating team who makes all of this possible.
-Below you can glimpse a range of the expertise offered by our faculty team as well as the culminating products of several student projects.
+Below you can glimpse a range of the expertise offered by our faculty team.

 Integrative Action Projects